 1.)
 Sand Toys are a must when camping with kids.
 The kids will sit and build sand castles and creations for hours!

 2.)
 One thing I didn’t think about when we started camping was a way to haul all of our stuff to the beach at the campground.
 We ended up looking like pack mules lugging our stuff around and trying to corral four children at the same time.
 We love the Wonder Wheeler for this!
 The Wonder Wheeler easily transports everything you need for the beach in one trip!
 It has extra wide wheels in the back so it easily rides over the beach sand too!
 Pack on all the necessities including sand toys, towels, a cooler, beach chairs, and an umbrella.
 It’s amazing how much it holds.
 The heavy duty mesh dries quickly too so no worries if it gets wet!
+Another item we have found SUPER helpful for hauling things (firewood, toys, towels, coolers) is this folding camp wagon.
+It has made life so much easier while camping!
+We even brought it on vacation to Florida with us and got so many people asking where we got it and remarking how genius it was for hauling my youngest son and all our beach stuff in.

 3.)
 Bring lots of snacks!
 It’s amazing how much my kids snack while we are camping.
 I have a plastic drawer set with 3 drawers filled with grab and go snacks for them to choose from.
-You can include individual sizes of granola bars, yogurt covered raisins, peanut butter crackers, fruit snacks, snack mix, trail mix, fruit, etc.
+You can include individual sizes of granola bars, yogurt covered raisins, peanut butter crackers, fruit snacks, snack mix, trail mix, fruit, etc. This s’mores nutella puppy chow is one of our favorites while camping!

 4.)
 Bring plenty of activities!
 Make it easy to keep the kids entertained by bringing plenty of activities for them to do.
 We bring lots of outdoor games like ladder ball and bean bags.
 We also bring a baseball and gloves, rackets and a birdie, jump ropes, their bicycles and helmets.
 I have also been bringing these fun outdoor kids like the Sticks & Stones kit above.
 It lets kids make crafts from things they find outdoors!
 It’s perfect for camping.
 Don’t forget to pack some rainy day activities too like board games, playing cards and small toys.